YannMoisan/blog/_posts/2018-03-02-wordcount.md

   }
 ```

 Damned, the problem of traversing 3 times is back !
-But the power of functional programming is to
+The power of functional programming is to
 compose functions.
 Let's combine the 3 fold.

 ```